-Items included in the consolidated financial statements of Euro Sun Mining Inc. (the "Parent") and each of the Company's subsidiaries are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
+Items included in the consolidated financial statements of Euro Sun Mining Inc. and each of the Company's subsidiaries are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transaction.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities not denominated in the functional currency of an entity are recognized in the consolidated statement of loss.
+Non-monetary items in a foreign currency are measured in terms of historical cost and are translated using the exchange rates on the dates of the initial transactions.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities not denominated in the functional currency of an entity are recognized in the consolidated statement of income (loss).

-The functional currency of the Parent is the Canadian dollar ("CAD\$") and the functional currency of each of its subsidiaries is the U.S. dollar at December 31, 2022 and 2021.
+The functional currency of the Parent is the Canadian dollar ("CAD\$") and the functional currency of each of its subsidiaries is the U.S. dollar at December 31, 2024 and 2023.

-Assets and liabilities of entities with functional currencies other than the U.S. dollar are translated into the presentation currency at the period end rates of exchange, and the results of their operations are translated at the average rates of exchange for the period.
+Assets and liabilities of the Parent are translated into the presentation currency at the period end rates of exchange, and the results of their operations are translated at the average rates of exchange for the period.
 The resulting translation adjustments are recognized in other comprehensive income as cumulative translation adjustments.
 There is no tax impact on this translation.